hirwacedric123/inzu_link/CORS_SETUP.md

-# CORS Configuration for KoraQuest API
+# CORS Configuration for InzuLink API

-This guide explains the CORS (Cross-Origin Resource Sharing) configuration for your KoraQuest API.
+This guide explains the CORS (Cross-Origin Resource Sharing) configuration for your InzuLink API.

 ## 🔧 Current CORS Setup